czhou-dev-2020/BashScript/README.md

 ## Project Start Guide

-2.1 See [QUICKSTART](doc/QUICKSTART.md) for this Project Start Guide
+2.1 See [QUICKSTART](doc/QUICKSTART.md) for this Project Quick Start Guide
 2.2 See [REQUIREMENTS](doc/REQUIREMENTS.md) for this Project ToDo List
 2.3 Project Design NOT included in Start Guide